NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 Therefore, TMA will use zero to fill these regions.
 That is:

-**Theorem 5:** A schedule of TMA load provides strong correctness if in the consumer, the inputs of all hole-creating IterDomain expressions between the allocation domain and the TMA domain are TMA-protected, and the desired filling value is 0.
+**Theorem 5:** A consumer schedule of TMA load provides strong correctness if the input IterDomains of all hole-creating expressions between the allocation domain and the TMA domain are TMA-protected, and the desired filling value is 0.

 Having strong correctness means that all the out-of-boundary items are filled with zero,